PhilippMHeck/semi_analytical_1d_abh_beam_model/README.md

 3. Explanation of the file name convention:
 4. File formats:

-# DATA-SPECIFIC INFORMATION FOR:
+# DATA-SPECIFIC INFORMATION FOR: Semi_analytical_1D_ABH_beam_model.py
-1. Variable List: See
+1. Variable List: See docstring.
 2. Units: It is recommended that SI units be used.
-3. Definitions for codes or symbols used to record missing data:
+3. Definitions for codes or symbols used to record missing data: /
-4. Specialized formats or other abbreviations used:
+4. Specialized formats or other abbreviations used: /